pmadden90/experience-ireland/README.md

 search to show markers which can be clicked to find out more about each specific location.

-Recommendations - after a specific place search, users will see recommend tourist locations for them to visit
+Recommendations - Originally, the plan was that after a specific place was searchd, users would see recommended tourist locations for them to visit but this became a stumbling block in this particular project

+Skyscanner Widget - Allows users to book flights if they so desire